dimitri-edel/sb-crud/README.md

 *@NoArgsConstrutor* will generate a constructor with now parameters *@Data* will will generate getters, setters, equualsTo, toString and a constructor that has all the required fields

+# JPA Repository

+A Repository provides methods for manipulating data in a database.
+So, instead of writing all the code myself, it is easier to use all the CRUD functionality provided by a JPA Repository.

+1. I create a new package named *repo*
+2. I create an interface named *BookRepository*
+3. The Repository has to inherit from (extend) JpaRepository
+4. Annotate the interface with *@Repository* tag

+.. and I'm done!